DallanQ/cartographers/Manual.md

 - A group of connected spaces that all have the same terrain type is a cluster.
 Clusters can have any number of spaces (including just a single space).
 - Monster spaces, mountain spaces, and wasteland spaces all count as filled spaces.
 Only filled ruins spaces count as filled spaces.

-> The card for "Sentinel Wood" with forest terrain adjacent to the edge of the map.
+> image of the card for "Sentinel Wood" with forest terrain adjacent to the edge of the map.

 **Sentinel Wood**: Earn one reputation star for each forest space adjacent to the edge of the map.

-_Druids planted these towering ranks to shield us from something in the wilds beyond._

-> The "Treetower" card showing forest terrain completely surrounded by other filled spaces.
+> image of the "Treetower" card showing forest terrain completely surrounded by other filled spaces.

 **Treetower**: Earn one reputation star for each forest space surrounded on all four sides by filled spaces or the edge of the map.

-_Beneath the canopy, far from bright blue skies, every trail led through tangled thorns and suspicious shadows._

-> The "Greenbough" card showing forest spaces in rows and columns.
+> image of the "Greenbough" card showing forest spaces in rows and columns.

 **Greenbough**: Earn one reputation star for each row and column with at least one forest space.
 The same forest space may be scored in a row and a column.

-_I’ve mapped deserts.
-It’s much easier to survey forests, and much more pleasant to take breaks in the shade._

-> The "Stoneside Forest" card showing mountain spaces linked by forest clusters.
+> image of the "Stoneside Forest" card showing mountain spaces linked by forest clusters.

 **Stoneside Forest**: Earn three reputation stars for each mountain space connected to another mountain space by a cluster of forest spaces.

-_Mountains are clear landmarks, islands in a wide sea of trees, but a cartographer’s job is to chart every track hidden in those depths._

-> The "Canal Lake" card showing farm and water spaces adjacent to one another.
+> image of the "Canal Lake" card showing farm and water spaces adjacent to one another.

 **Canal Lake**: Earn one reputation star for each water space adjacent to at least one farm space.
 Earn one reputation star for each farm space adjacent to at least one water space.

-_Pathways laid with colorful stones topped the channels along each family’s crops, a bit of beauty among their labors in the dirt._

-> The "Golden Granary" card with ruins surrounded by water and farm spaces.
+> iamge of the "Golden Granary" card with ruins surrounded by water and farm spaces.

 **The Golden Granary**: Earn one reputation star for each water space adjacent to a ruins space.
 Earn three reputation stars for each farm space on a ruins space.

-_The histories say that long ago this place fed an empire.
-Now nothing grows in the sands blowing among the ruins._

-> The "Mages Valley" card showing water and farm spaces next to mountains.
+> image of the "Mages Valley" card showing water and farm spaces next to mountains.

 **Mages Valley**: Earn two reputation stars for each water space adjacent to a mountain space.
 Earn one reputation star for each farm space adjacent to a mountain space.

-_The wizards chose their high valley homes carefully, hidden from prying eyes but fertile enough for their strange harvest to thrive._

-> The "Shoreside Expanse" card with separate clusters of water and farm spaces.
+> image of the "Shoreside Expanse" card with separate clusters of water and farm spaces.

 **Shoreside Expanse**: Earn three reputation stars for each cluster of farm spaces not adjacent to a water space or the edge of the map.
 Earn three reputation stars for each cluster of water spaces not adjacent to a farm space or the edge of the map.

-_A true cartographer knows how to use a theodolite on both rock and raft.
-You can’t stop drawing the line just because the land ends._

-> The "Wildholds" card showing a large cluster of village spaces.
+> image of the "Wildholds" card showing a large cluster of village spaces.

 **Wildholds**: Earn eight reputation stars for each cluster of six or more village spaces.

-_There had to be six in a cluster to earn a mark on my map, enough to justify the queen dispatching a justice ... or a tax collector._

-> The "Greengold Plains" card showing village spaces near multiple terrain types.
+> image of the "Greengold Plains" card showing village spaces near multiple terrain types.

 **Greengold Plains**: Earn three reputation stars for each cluster of village spaces that is adjacent to three or more different terrain types.

-_Long ago we were a land of wanderers.
-But when the people put down roots they did so wisely, near everything they needed._

-> The "Great City" card showing village spaces in a cluster away from mountains.
+> image of the "Great City" card showing village spaces in a cluster away from mountains.

 **Great City**: Earn one reputation star for each village space in the largest cluster of village spaces that is not adjacent to a mountain space.

-_In this sprawling nest of intrigue where guilds pursue ancient vendettas, the queen will burn out their venom or rule over ashes._

-> The "Shieldgate" card showing village clusters.
+> image of the "Shieldgate" card showing village clusters.

 **Shieldgate**: Earn two reputation stars for each village space in the second largest cluster of village spaces.
 If there are multiple largest clusters, score one of the largest.

-_Stake walls ran along paths between the villages, and the inhabitants rushed to defend one another when the wildclans returned._

-> The "Borderlands" card with completed rows and columns of filled spaces.
+> image of the "Borderlands" card with completed rows and columns of filled spaces.

 **Borderlands**: Earn six reputation stars for each complete row or complete column of filled spaces.

-_Once far out beyond the edge of the map, now these lands are squarely on it.
-Someday our next expedition will begin here._

-> The "Broken Road" card showing a diagonal line of filled spaces.
+> image of the "Broken Road" card showing a diagonal line of filled spaces.

 **The Broken Road**: Earn three reputation stars for each complete diagonal line of filled spaces that touches the left and bottom edges of the map.

-_What’s more incredible: the centuries of labor that it took to build these paved paths or the precision that laid them so straight?_

-> The "Lost Barony" card showing a square of filled spaces along one edge.
+> image of the "Lost Barony" card showing a square of filled spaces along one edge.

 **Lost Barony**: Earn three reputation stars for each space along one edge of the largest square of filled spaces.

-_Lines on a map may not define the loyalty of these fiercely independent people..._

-> The "Cauldrons" card showing empty spaces completely surrounded by filled spaces.
+> image of the "Cauldrons" card showing empty spaces completely surrounded by filled spaces.

 **The Cauldrons**: Earn one reputation star for each empty space surrounded on all four sides by filled spaces or the edge of the map.

-_For generations they have lived in the surrounding lands, but none dare to explore the acrid openings in the ground._

 ## Solo Mode (Page 12)